istudyatuni/ow-tracker/README.md

 ### Known problems

 - Sometimes "more to explore" are hidden
-- "Spoiler" font doesn't work for Chinese, Japanese and Korean
 - Arrowheads are shifted from center in some places
 - Map doesn't center itself correctly when some categories are hidden